MauroMardones/IN_BENTOS/README.md

 # IN_BENTOS

 Project European Union to know VME in Cadiz Gulf associated to Chamelea gallina fishery.
-Main objective is calculate SAR and SOS regading ICES methodology
+Main objective is calculate SAR and SOS regarding ICES methodology.